James Sandilands, 1st Lord Torphichen: Family

-James Sandilands married Janet Murray, daughter of William Murray of Tullibardine and Polmaise.
+James Sandilands married Janet Murray, daughter of William Murray of Polmaise.
 James died without children at Hallyards Castle on 29 September 1579.
 Janet Murray remained at Hallyards and married John Graham, who later adopted the title John Graham, Lord Hallyards.
 He feuded with Sir James Sandilands of Slamannan, who was the legal tutor or guardian of the heir.

 James Sandilands is thought to have died in 1579, and was succeeded by his grand-nephew James Sandilands of Calder.
 Janet Murray died on 29 November 1596, which some historical books have given as an alternative date of James' death.

-The title of 'Lord Torphichen' thus passed to the nearest of his designated heirs: the grandson of his elder brother, also named James Sandilands (born 1574), then current feudal Baron of Calder, who became the 2nd Lord Torphichen.
-Thereafter the two titles of feudal baron of Calder and lord Torphichen were conjoined, and inherited by the 2nd Lord Torphichen's successors up until the present day (15th Lord Torphichen).
+The title of 'Lord Torphichen' thus passed to the nearest of his designated heirs: the grandson of his elder brother, also named James Sandilands (born 1574), then Baron of Calder, who became the 2nd Lord Torphichen.
+Thereafter the two titles of Baron of Calder and Lord Torphichen were conjoined, and inherited by the 2nd Lord Torphichen's successors up until the present day (15th Lord Torphichen).